archer-jay/Dark-CMS-Redesign-Theme/README.md

-# Dark-CMS-Nord-Theme
+# Dark-Redesign-CMS-Theme
-Dark mode version of the nord theme
+Darkly colored redesign for the realpage:G5 cms